Non-perturbative topological string theory on compact Calabi-Yau 3-folds: Period geometry for compact Calabi--Yau 3-folds

 \subsubsection{Wronskian, frames and holomorphic limits}

 The Wronskian $W$ of a Calabi--Yau motive has very special properties that follow from Griffiths transversality.
-Let $[W(z)]_{ij}=\partial^i \Pi_j$ be defined as in \eqref{Wronskian} with $\Pi$ an integral symplectic basis as in \eqref{periodI} with regard to an intersection form $\Sigma$ defined as in \eqref{bilinearSigma} and \eqref{polarization} or in any frame where the latter is symplectic and known~\eqref{sigma*}.
+Let $[W(z)]_{ij}=\partial^i \Pi_j$ be defined as in \eqref{Wronskian} with $\Pi$ an integral symplectic basis as in \eqref{periodI} with regard to an intersection form $\Sigma$ defined as in \eqref{eq:standardSymplecticForm}, or more generally defined for any frame by expanding~\eqref{sigma*}.
 We can then define the skew symmetric matrix